 We believe in the Holy Scriptures as the Word of God and the only perfect rule for faith, doctrine, and conduct.
 The Word of God is “spirit and life” and therefore requires of us a living response.
 This response involves a commitment to the person of Jesus Christ and a dedication to follow him as Lord.
 Our church recognizes but transcends theological differences through sharing a common life in Christ.
 We hold to and observe the sacraments of baptism and the Lord’s Supper.
 We believe in the Gospel for the whole person and the whole world.
 Such concern for wholeness finds expression in evangelism, in Christian education, and in joining in God’s loving, redemptive work in the world, beginning in the community in which our church is located.
 We welcome into membership all who confess Jesus Christ as Lord.

-Nursery Care for children under age 2 during all services.
+Nursery for children under age 2 will be offered during both services.

 NOTES about Children’s Ministry on Sundays: